yholkamp/jadmin/README.md

 * Support database constraints, i.e. validate form input in the browser
 * Add internationalization support
 * Support file-based configuration
+* Perform an overall security review of the project.
+* Allow input validation rules to be configured, validated both front-end and back-end.

 # Limitations